Freddie Freeman Player Props: Dodgers vs. Yankees

-On Friday, Freddie Freeman (hitting .452 in his past 10 games) and the Los Angeles Dodgers play the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 10:10 PM ET.
+Freddie Freeman -- with a slugging percentage of .698 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers against the New York Yankees, with Gerrit Cole on the hill, on June 3 at 7:15 PM ET.

-He had two hits (going 2-for-4) in his last game against the Nationals.
+He had a hitless performance in his last game (0-for-5) against the Yankees.

 Freddie Freeman Game Info & Props vs. the Yankees